SoftwareForScience/pulsar-requirements/readme.md

-# Index Software requirements Pulsar
+# Index Software requirements Pulsar detection
 Software for Science is creating a new pulsar searching pipeline for the Escience center.

 ### Table of contents
 1. [Introduction](./SRS_Pulsar/readme.md)